Events Print<< Back

 The head of the EU delegation to Lebanon, H.E. ambassador Christina Lassen mentioned that no electoral system was absolutely better than other systems but rather that there were general international standards to be respected in any electoral system such as pre-printed ballots, vote weighing, women representation and encouraging women’s participation as a voter and candidate and establishing a supervisory commission on the electoral campaign.

 Representing H.E.
 Speaker Berri, MP Samir Al Jisr thanked the international organizations and namely the United Nations and the European Union for strengthening the cooperation and providing support with, and to, the Lebanese parliamentary institutions.
 Al Jisr stated that if setting electoral districts and adopting a specific electoral system were controversial matters, there are other reforms that should not be a cause for debate, such as overseeing the electoral process by an independent entity.
 Such matters are agreed upon in principle but not always in practice.
 The same applies for controlling electoral media and publicity, spending, funding and the use of influence in elections.
 The other pressing issue is that of women participation to the electoral process.
-According to Al Jisr, this fact is incomprehensible in Lebanese politics since women are largely represented in public and private administrations, and in the judiciary sector to the point where some may see that women form a large majority in some sectors such as education.
+According to Al Jisr, this fact is incomprehensible in Lebanese politics since women are largely represented in public and private administrations, and in the judiciary sector to the point where some may see that women form a large majority in some sectors such as education at beverly hills in home care.

 The opening ceremony was followed by the first session where draft electoral laws currently under review by parliamentary committees were presented along with the opinions of the different parliamentary blocs.
 The session, that was moderated by MP Georges Adwan, coordinator of the parliamentary drafting committee of the electoral law, also tackled ways to encourage women’s participation to electoral processes.
 The panelists were MPs Ali Hassan Khalil, Ahmad Fatfat, Alain Aoun, Ali Fayyad, and Marwan Hamade along with Ms. Dalia Zakhiri, expert at the International Institute for Democracy and Electoral Assistance IDEA who talked about the international and comparative experience to increase women representation, and Dr. Fadia Kiwan, representative of the National Commission for Lebanese Women who pointed out the importance of women’s participation in the drafting of the electoral law.

 The second session was entitled “Elections Management and Other Reforms” and was moderated by Ms. Fatima Fakhreddine, project manager of the UNDP parliamentary project.
 Panelists included former Minister Ziad Baroudwho presented reforms introduced by the draft version of the “Independent National Commission for the Electoral Law” (Minister Boutros Committee), in addition to the hybrid system, combining between proportional and majority systems, which brings according to Baroud the best of both worlds.
 He was followed by Ms. Faten Younis, Director General of political affairs and refugees at the Ministry of Interior and Municipalities who briefed the audience on the administrative procedures taken by the Ministry during the last municipal elections and obstacles faced.
 She also mentioned the preparations of the Ministry for the upcoming parliamentary elections showing a short movie prepared by the Ministry as a draft amendment to the Law in order to facilitate the voting process for persons with disabilities.
-Mr. Dan Radulescu, project manager of the UNDP Lebanese Elections Assistance Project, presented the different phases of technical assistance provided by the project to the Ministry of Interior and Municipalities during the last municipal elections and assured that the project will continue to provide this support in the upcoming parliamentary elections.
+Mr. Dan Radulescu, project manager of the UNDP Lebanese Elections Assistance Project, presented the different phases of technical assistance provided by the project to the Ministry of Interior and Municipalities during the last municipal elections and assured that the project will continue to provide this support in the upcoming parliamentary elections, check seo one click.
 He also expressed the willingness of UNDP to support any new procedures that may be stipulated in any new electoral law or amendments.
 Finally, Ms. Sylvana Lakkis, president of the Lebanese Physical Handicapped Union (LPHU) emphasized on the rights of the people with disabilities to access the ballot box and highlighted the necessity of including such rights in the new electoral law while criticizing the way officials were dealing with these rights.

 The third session entitled “Electoral Monitoring and Electoral Supervisory Bodies” was moderated by MP Serge Torsarkissian with panelists including Dr. Khalil Jebara consultant of the Minister of Interior and Municipalities and former member of the supervisory commission on the electoral campaign.
 In his intervention, Dr. Jebara shared his experience in supervising electoral campaigns during the 2009 elections and the main gaps and obstacles they had to face.
 According to him, the 2009 experience was a pioneering one despite all its deficiencies when compared to the 2016 campaign marked with chaotic media coverage.
 He concluded his intervention by focusing on the importance of institutionalizing the commission and ensuring continuity of its staff instead of debating its independence.
 From his end, Mr. Samir Gharbawi, representative from the EU delegation to Lebanon presented different mechanisms for monitoring elections, international electoral supervision standards and different ways of forming monitoring commissions.
 He also mentioned reports of the EU in that regard while highlighting some of the recommendations suggested.
 The Executive Director of the Lebanese Association for Democratic Elections (LADE) Ms. Yara Nassar criticized the electoral management for not being strict on holding elections at their due dates and how this causes instability.
 She also criticized current electoral laws and their negative interpretation by the Ministry.
 She further demanded serious measures to be taken to remedy these many gaps and namely establishing an electoral management body that is totally independent from the Ministry to guarantee impartiality.
 She finally enumerated some violations recorded during the last municipal elections.